 (2) Precedence property.
-For any two operations $O_a$ and $O_b$ , if $O_a \rightarrow O_b$ , then at each site $O_a$ will be executed before $O_b$ .
+For any two operations O_a and O_b , if $O_a \rightarrow O_b$, then at each site O_a will be executed before O_b .

-The first criterion ensures that all users will have the same state of the interactive medium after all operations are resolved, it is the base consistency criterion.
-A violation of this criterion would result in different states of the distributed medium and therefore render it useless.
+The first criterion ensures that all users will eventually see the same state of the interactive medium after all operations are completed, it is the fundamental consistency criterion.
+A violation of this criterion would result in different states of the replicated medium and therefore render it useless.

 The second criterion makes sure that dependent operations are executed in order.
-If (2) where not required, the user at site 0 might see the result of dependent action $O_3$ before the result of the action $O_2$ is visible.
-This would be confusing for the user, since the causality of the operations is not preserved.
+If (2) were not required, the user at site 0 might see the result of dependent action O_3 before the result of action O_2 was visible.
+This would be confusing to the user since the causality of the operations would not be preserved.